So you’re interested in leading a hike? Fantastic!

 Please take a moment to read a few suggestions on leading hikes.

 As an Event Organiser, leading a hike is a big responsibility.
-There are various things members will expect from you and this page will help you fulfil your role and meet the needs of members for the duration of each event you participate in as a leader.
+There are various things members will expect from you and this page will help you fulfill your role and meet the needs of members for the duration of each event you participate in as a leader.

 What to do before your event: